An Interview with Carmen Taran Simon

 Date Created: December 5th 2009

-Carmen Taran's presentations and workshops help business professionals
+Dr. Carmen Simon's presentations and workshops help business professionals

 to use communication and presentation skills to increase revenue, train